-These oatmeal bath bombs can help soothe dry skin and eczema.
-Ground oats, shea butter and essential oil create a nourishing and relaxing bath experience.
+Oatmeal bath bombs are great for sensitive skin and can help soothe dry skin conditions, like eczema.
+Ground oats, shea butter and essential oil create a relaxing bath experience that will leave your skin soft and nourished!

-This post, to be honest, should have been finished quite a few weeks ago.
-Right around early spring after all those long winter months when your skin is at it's ashy itchy height.
-Needless to say that this time we're in right now has thrown things off around here quite a bit.
+This post should have been finished quite a few weeks ago.
+Right around early spring after all those long winter months when your skin is at its ashy itchy height.
+Needless to say this time we're in right now has thrown things off around here quite a bit.
 Turns out having three kids at home 24/7 is no joke 😉

 But, hey, is there ever a wrong time for soothing, nourishing, wonderfully relaxing bath bombs?
 Not in my books 🙂

-The ingredients for these oatmeal bath bombs were specifically chosen for their ability to soothe dry skin conditions like eczema and psoriasis.
-They have the same skin benefits as a traditional oatmeal bath only a little bit fancier 😉 Bath bombs are a great way to add a little pezas to your bath time and kids love them.
+The ingredients for these oatmeal bath bombs were specifically chosen for their ability to soothe dry and irritated skin, caused by eczema and psoriasis.
+They have the same skin benefits as a traditional homemade oatmeal bath only prettier 😉 Bath bombs are a great way to add a little pezas to your bath time and kids love them.

-Making bath bombs is a lot like baking: you measure, you sift, you combine the wet and dry ingredients separately and at the end kneed them into a “dough“.
+Making bath bombs is a lot like baking: you measure, you sift, you combine the wet ingredients with dry ingredients separately and at the end knead them into a “dough“.

 The consistency of that „dough“ or mixture is key though if you want to get that perfectly round and smooth bath bomb.
-It needs to be wet enough to hold it’s shape when squeezed together, but not too wet or else it will form unsightly bumps.
+It needs to be wet enough to hold its shape when squeezed together, but not too wet otherwise it will form unsightly bumps.

-Another thing that can sometimes be tricky especially with round bath bombs is the drying process since they tend to loose their nice ball shape.
+Another thing that can sometimes be tricky, especially with round bath bombs is the drying process since they tend to lose their nice ball shape when out of the mold.
 Oftentimes the bottom flattens.
 To prevent this I like to dry bath bombs in two phases: first removing one half of the mold and giving time to dry and then the other.

-If you want to know more about bath bomb making, Q & A and troubleshooting I’ve written an entire blog post about it.
+If you want to know more about bath bomb making, Q&A, and troubleshooting check out my post on how to make bath bombs.

 Ground Oats